tuagenchea38045/nynrepo/README.md

-The 17th century saw the rise of mercantilism, an economic theory that emphasized national wealth accumulation through exports and colonial expansion.
+The rise of global trade networks in the 17th century facilitated the exchange of goods, ideas, and cultures between Europe, Asia, Africa, and the Americas, ushering in the era of globalization.